Florida Residency for Tuition Purposes

 First-time, First-year Students

-First-time, first-year students who have never attended another college or university must provide a final copy of their high school transcript that indicates they graduated, or other proof of graduation or proof of GED diploma, to the Department of Admissions and Enrollment Services.
+First-time, first-year students who have never attended another college or university must provide a final copy of their high school transcript that indicates they graduated, or other proof of graduation or proof of GED diploma, to the Admissions and Records office.

 Financial Aid Terminology